cmollekopf/kube-project-com/getit.md

 nav-menu: yes
 ---

 Kube is available for a variety of platforms.
+If you want to try a bleeding edge version the org.kolab.kube flatpak is the most frequently updated.
+If you want a flatpak that shares the platform with other KDE flatpaks, use the org.kde.kube flatpak.
+They are otherwise identical and both built from the develop branch.

-* Flatpak based on the KDE runtime, periodically updated:
+* Flatpak based on the KDE runtime, periodically updated from the develop branch:
 ```
 flatpak -y --user install --from https://kube.kde.org/files/org.kde.kube.flatpakref
 flatpak run org.kde.kube
 ```
-* Flatpak nightly, not based on the KDE runtime:
+* Flatpak nightly from the develop branch, not based on the KDE runtime.:
 ```
 flatpak -y --user install --from https://kube.kolab.org/kube/flatpak/org.kolab.kube.flatpakref
 flatpak run org.kolab.kube